-- Set non-binding goals using the metrics and track and report progress against them in 2025 - Set binding goals and track and report progress against them in 2026 - The Company will achieve savings goals for Income Eligible SF and MF and EnergyWise MF programs - This may require a comprehensive reassessment of marketing and outreach approaches, vendor requirements and compensation structure, and program designs and incentive structure, which should be undertaken as much as possible during 2023 to enable implementation of improved approaches in 2024 - The Company will increase financial investments in serving historically underserved populations, including enhanced financial incentives to those customers across efficiency offerings - The Company will identify and implement program improvements that will facilitate ease of participation, including through streamlining of participation steps, documentation requirements, and income verification processes. - The Company will enhance marketing and outreach to underserved populations - Contract a third-party vendor to develop targeted and culturally sensitive messages and methods to communicate program offerings - Develop a clearinghouse for all local, state, and federal clean energy program offerings.
-This will allow customers to access all incentives in a central location, which will be critically important to integrate Inflation Reduction Act funds and existing statewide EE/clean energy program funds. - Use energy bills to advertise program benefits (ex.
-Compare actual bills against bills absent historical energy efficiency program savings) - The Company will develop and implement a targeting framework that focuses on all communities with high proportions of underserved and environmental justice populations and historical participation lower than average statewide participation levels. - Implement granular geo-targeting for enhanced incentives, such as census tract or neighborhood rather than municipality or zip code to deliver services more directly to high energy burden customers, potentially including assessment of climate vulnerability. - Establish baselines for achieved benefits by underserved and environmental justice populations and track progress in achieving increases. - The Company will include a discrete equity component in the performance incentive mechanism, such as a service quality adjustment tied to equity goals. - The Company will enhance and increase municipal and other community-based partnerships, particularly to include partnerships with underserved communities. - Increase investment in partnerships with underserved communities.
+- This may require a comprehensive reassessment of marketing and outreach approaches, vendor requirements and compensation structure, and program designs and incentive structure, which should be undertaken as much as possible during 2023 to enable implementation of improved approaches starting in 2024 - The Company will increase financial investments in serving historically underserved populations, including enhanced financial incentives to those customers across efficiency offerings - The Company will identify and implement program improvements that will facilitate ease of participation, including through streamlining of participation steps, documentation requirements, and income verification processes. - The Company will enhance marketing and outreach to underserved populations - Contract a third-party vendor to develop targeted and culturally sensitive messages and methods to communicate program offerings - Develop a clearinghouse for all local, state, and federal clean energy program offerings.
+This will allow customers to access all incentives in a central location, which will be critically important to integrate Inflation Reduction Act funds and existing statewide EE/clean energy program funds.
+This effort should be a statewide initiative in which RI Energy leads coordination with other involved parties on behalf of EE stakeholders. - Use energy bills to advertise program benefits (ex.
+Compare actual bills against bills absent historical energy efficiency program savings) - The Company will develop and implement a targeting framework that focuses on all communities with high proportions of underserved and environmental justice populations and historical participation lower than average statewide participation levels. - Assess the feasibility of, and if viable, implement Implement granular geo-targeting for enhanced incentives, such as census tract or neighborhood rather than municipality or zip code to deliver services more directly to high energy burden customers, potentially including assessment of climate vulnerability. - Establish baselines for achieved benefits by underserved and environmental justice populations and track progress in achieving increases. - The Company will include a discrete equity component in the performance incentive mechanism, such as a service quality adjustment tied to equity goals. - The Company will enhance and increase municipal and other community-based partnerships, particularly to include partnerships with underserved communities. - Increase investment in partnerships with underserved communities.
 Investment should cover technical support and funding for community/municipal staff to facilitate partnerships.
 Investment should also cover identification efforts to find organizations that engage with underserved communities. - Partnership goals should be developed and tied to increase participation by renters, moderate-income customers, and language-isolated customers.
-Goals and metrics should be set in collaboration with partners and corroborated by data. - o Partners should be provided flexibility in their approaches used to engage with their respective community members.
-This includes allowing partners to provide regular
+Goals and metrics should be set in collaboration with partners and corroborated by data. - Partners should be provided flexibility in their approaches used to engage with their respective community members.
+This includes allowing partners to provide regular feedback on partnership efforts and customize marketing materials such that they resonate with community members.

-- feedback on partnership efforts and customize marketing materials such that they resonate with community members. - Enable partnerships to include community-based organizations, cultural organizations, and statewide/regional organizations representing underserved communities. - The Company will conduct Nonparticipant Study for small businesses and microbusinesses - The Company will contract a qualified third-party vendor to develop a Language Access Plan (LAP) that sets forth how the Company will provide services to individuals who are non-English speaking or have limited English proficiency at each step of the customer journey - Implement LAP, including ensuring all program materials, enrollment forms, contractor support, and field staff communications are available in several of the most common primary languages for English-isolated communities - Work with vendor and stakeholders to determine which languages to include - The Company will target workforce development efforts to serving contractors in underserved communities (detailed recommendations on workforce development covered in separate priority).
+- Enable partnerships to include community-based organizations, cultural organizations, and statewide/regional organizations representing underserved communities. - The Company will conduct Nonparticipant Study for small businesses and microbusinesses in 2024. - The Company will contract a qualified third-party vendor to develop a Language Access Plan (LAP) that sets forth how the Company will provide services to individuals who are non-English speaking or have limited English proficiency at each step of the customer journey - Implement LAP, including ensuring all program materials, enrollment forms, contractor support, and field staff communications are available in several of the most common primary languages for English-isolated communities - Work with vendor and stakeholders to determine which languages to include - The Company will target workforce development efforts to serving contractors in underserved communities (detailed recommendations on workforce development covered in separate priority).
+RI Energy should lead coordination with state entities to leverage available state/federal funds and workforce development offerings.